sonicoder86/blacksonic.github.io/_posts/2019-07-15-nine-webstorm-productivity-tips.md

 ### Refactoring

 When the code gets messy, or we find duplicate parts, we tend to do refactoring.
-If the code what we refactor is used in many places, it can be an error-prone task.
+If the refactored code is used in many places, it can be an error-prone task.
 [Webstorm helps us][Refactoring] in this situation with its built-in refactoring capabilities.
 If the target is a variable, we can rename, extract, inline, or move it elsewhere with a single mouse click.
 The same goes for methods.

 ![Refactoring](https://thepracticaldev.s3.amazonaws.com/i/591fltyi7z28vykg1pu4.png)